mjhecht/keendreams/src/content/blog/paridigm-shift.md

 - what is a person?
 - what is the cosmos we belong to?

-That’s why voices like Brian Swimme land here: cosmology as a “fundamental story” humans live within, shaping what we consider meaningful and possible. ([Grateful.org](https://grateful.org/resource/dsr-cosmic-story))
+That’s why voices like Brian Swimme land here: cosmology as a “fundamental story” humans live within, shaping what we consider meaningful and possible ([Grateful.org](https://grateful.org/resource/dsr-cosmic-story)).

-And why podcasts like *The Emerald* resonate: they’re not primarily “information delivery,” they’re **re-storying**—recovering relational world-sense (animism / mythic intimacy) as an antidote to modern abstraction. ([Podcast Notes](https://podcastnotes.org/the-emerald-podcast-with-joshua-michael-schrei/animism-is-normative-consciousness-the-emerald-podcast-with-joshua-michael-schrei/))
+And why podcasts like *The Emerald* resonate: they’re not primarily “information delivery,” they’re **re-storying**—recovering relational world-sense (animism / mythic intimacy) as an antidote to modern abstraction ([Podcast Notes](https://podcastnotes.org/the-emerald-podcast-with-joshua-michael-schrei/animism-is-normative-consciousness-the-emerald-podcast-with-joshua-michael-schrei/)).

 You’re not trying to go backward into a past animism; you’re trying to *integrate the capacity for relationship-with-world* into a technological species.